PRACTICE DIRECTION 2E – JURISDICTION OF THE COUNTY COURT THAT MAY BE EXERCISED BY A LEGAL ADVISER

 3.3 A request must be filed within 14 days after the party is served with notice of the decision.

-3.4 The request must include a summary of the issue and an explanation of why the reconsideration is sought.
+3.4 The request may include a summary of the issue and an explanation of why the reconsideration is sought.

 3.5 Reconsideration will take place without a hearing.

 Schedule - Jurisdiction of the County Court that may be exercised by a legal adviser

 Restrictions on the exercise of